Aref-Akminasi/aws-developer-associate/ElastiCache.md

 | Backup and restore features                                     | No backup and restore                          |
 | Supports Sets and Sorted Sets                                   | Multi-threaded architecture                    |

+## ElastiCache - Parameter Groups

+- parameter groups are collections of **settings or configuration options** that are applied to your ElastiCache clusters or nodes.
+They allow you to manage and customize the behavior of your Redis or Memcached instances.

 ## Amazon Memory DB for Redis

 - Redis-compatible, durable, in-memory database service